pellepelster/snex/README.md

 # SNippet EXtractor (snex)

-snex keep the code snippets inside your documentation in sync with real code from your sources.
-The issues this solves is that source examples in documentation tend to get outdated very quick.
-By pulling the snippets directly from a working project you can make sure the source examples used in you docs are always up to date.
+snex keeps the code snippets inside your documentation in sync with real code from your sources.
+The issue this solves is that source examples in documentation tend to get outdated very quick.
+By pulling the snippets directly from a working project you can make sure the source examples used in you docs are always up-to-date and functional.

 ## Downloads